 You'll want to practice with your knife so you can open it quickly in an emergency.
 It also works as a seat belt cutter, a glass breaker, and as a general tool.

 If someone wearing a ring has ever hit you, you already know it hurts.
 The Go Guarded ring takes it a step further.
 This ring has a concealed knife that ejects when you make a fist.

 It works better than concealing your keys between your knuckles, but it won't do much damage.
 Instead, use it as a surprise tactic.
 Hit your attacker in a spot that hurts, then take off to find help.

 But this keychain packs a punch.
-You slip your fingers through the cat's eyes and the sharp "ears" protrude from your fist.
+You slip your fingers through the dog's eyes and the sharp "ears" protrude from your fist.